derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-AppendixA.md

 is sampled from $$q_\phi(\mathbf{z}_T \vert \mathbf{z}_{T-1})$$
 (output of the encoder applied to a previous-to-the-deepest latent $\mathbf{z}_{T-1}$), which serves as the prior for the generative process.

-The joint distribution
-pθ(x0:T ) is called the reverse process
-Ho Johnathan - adjust throughout the text